SweepyNet/Sweepy/referral/blastcast.md

-# Blastcast has invited you to add Sweepy to your Discord server!
+# Blastcast has invitd you to add Sweepy to your Discord server!
 Click [here](https://sweepy.uk/invite) to finish adding Sweepy to your server.

 ## Why should I add Sweepy?